EliLillyCo/LillyMol/docs/python/LillyMolPython.md

   m.set_isotopes(match, 1)
   print(m)
 ```
-Omit the `remove_isotopes` call to accumulate the results.
+Omit the `remove_isotopes` call to add the new isotopes to whatever might have already been there.

 On the other hand if you need to know which matched atom is which, that might look like
 ```